Legal recognition of sign languages: North Macedonia

-British and Irish Sign Language were recognised as official languages by the Northern Ireland Office in 2004.

 Norway

 Norwegian Sign Language is recognised by law for education.
+It is recognized as one of Norway's national languages.

 Papua New Guinea

 Papua New Guinean Sign Language became the country's fourth official language in May 2015.

 Philippines

 Article 3 of Republic Act No. 11106 declared Filipino Sign Language the country's national sign language, specifying that it be recognized, supported and promoted as the medium of official communication in all transactions involving the deaf and the language of instruction in deaf education.